linyuiz/EviAnn_update/README.md

 # Prepare Data

-You can prepare the data as I do: RNA data must end with .fq.gz or .fastq.gz, and protein files must end with .pep.fa.
+You can prepare the data as I do: RNA data must end with .fq.gz/.fq or .fastq/.fastq.gz, and protein files must end with .pep.fa.
 No GFF file is needed, only the protein file is required.
+For homologous proteins, it is recommended to download more sequences.
+Generally, selecting protein data from 5 closely related species is sufficient.
+If the BUSCO completeness score is not high enough, you can expand the range of closely related species and include more proteins, even up to one million proteins.
+Additionally, you can use the BUSCO database proteins as input files, such as copying the "embryophyta_odb10/ancestral" file as "embryophyta_odb10.pep.fa".
 <div align="center"><img src="https://s2.loli.net/2025/05/17/PpWTgnz9wuBRviG.png" alt="Your Image Description" /></div>

 # Usage: